kalikaneko/livekit-django-api/README.md

 ## Quick start

-1. Add "livekit" to your INSTALLED_APPS setting like this:
+1. Add "livekitapi" and "guardian" to your INSTALLED_APPS setting like this:

 ```
     INSTALLED_APPS = [